w3c-ccg/traceability-interop/docs/discovery.md

 The `didDocument` MAY contain a `verificationMethod` section, which MAY be used to support `did:web` based verification relationships.

-The `didDocument` MUST NOT contain `verificatonMethod`'s where the controller is different from the DID Subject.
+The `didDocument` MUST NOT contain `verificationMethods` where the controller is different from the DID Subject.

 All `Ed25519VerificationKey2018` types support `Ed25519Siganture2018`